Take a stand to ensure full access to specialty drugs

 In recent years, health care insurers have developed Specialty Tiers, otherwise known as Tier IV, V, and VI, a new classification of specialty drugs that requires health insurance beneficiaries to pay 20 - 35% of the cost of the drug.
 This approach is markedly different from traditional drug tiers with transparent and fixed co-payments, ranging from a Tier I generic at $10, to a Tier II preferred brand at $30, and a Tier III brand name drug at $50.
 Most commonly health insurance companies use this new classification for infused or injected drugs prescribed and administered to patients with acute and chronic diseases, such as rheumatoid arthritis, multiple sclerosis (MS), AIDS/HIV, psoriasis, Crohn’s disease, immune disorders, hepatitis, anemia, and certain types of cancer.

-On September 13, 2011 a group of 17 voluntary health agencies attended a briefing hosted and facilitated by ARxC and Georgia Bio to learn how Specialty Tiers was impacting Georgia
+On September 13, 2011 a group of 17 voluntary health agencies attended a briefing hosted and facilitated by ARxC and Georgia Bio to learn how Specialty Tiers was impacting Georgia.

 Committed to ensure full access to quality care for their members, all 17 voluntary health agencies formed the Specialty Tiers Coalition to inform legislators of the dangers of Specialty Tiers cost-shifting and to take steps to address the issue.
+The Specialty Tiers Coalition has written a letter to Georgia's Pharmacy Caucus asking for their support to stop this cost-shifting and discriminatory practice that make these life-saving, life-enhancing medications cost-prohibitive for patients.

-Call to Action for all Georgians was launched by Coalition members this year to gather stories from patients taking Specialty Tier medications and having difficulty paying the monthly cost of their drugs, as set by their health plan.
+A Call to Action for all Georgians was launched by Coalition members this year to gather stories from patients taking Specialty Tier medications and having difficulty paying the monthly cost of their drugs, as set by their health plan.
 The Coalition is also eager to hear from patients and their families how this growing trend is affecting their quality of life.

-The Specialty Tiers Coalition is also collaborating with patient advocacy groups across the country to support the passing of the Patient Access to Critical Therapies Act (PACTA)legislation sponsored by Rep. David McKinley (R-WV) that serves to address the restrictions Specialty Tiers impose on access to quality care for the acute and chronically ill, and H.R.
+The Specialty Tiers Coalition is also collaborating with patient advocacy groups across the country to support the passing of the Patient Access to Critical Therapies Act (PACTA), legislation sponsored by Rep. David McKinley (R-WV) that serves to address the restrictions Specialty Tiers impose on access to quality care for the acute and chronically ill, and H.R.
 361, proposed legislation sponsored by Rep. Hank Johnson to stop Specialty Tier cost-shifting for Medicare beneficiaries.

 The Coalition will continue its efforts to ask for legislation that will allow all Georgians to have full access to their medications without imposing drug tiers based on expense or disease categories.

-Please see the Specialty Tier Coalition publications below for more information on the Coalition's activities.
+Please see the Specialty Tier Coalition publications below for more information on the Coalition's activities. _________________________________________________

 Respond to this CALL TO ACTION.
 Stop the increase in cost of specialty tier drugs.